William-Johnny/symfony_project/README.md

-## Project
+# Project

-Project is a task management webiste made using symfony that helps students organise their group projects by making sure each person has the same amount of work to do.
+Project is a task management website made using symfony that helps students organise their group projects by making sure each person has the same amount of work to do.

 ## Installation
 ```